10 Mistakes First Time Pregnant Moms Make - Baby Chick

 Share

-So you’re expecting your first bundle of joy, and you want to do everything perfectly during your pregnancy.
-Of course, you do!
+So you’re expecting your first baby and want to do everything perfectly during your pregnancy.
+Of course you do!
 That’s only normal.
-We all want to make sure that we take good care of our little bun in the oven. 🙂 But what if you’re doing some things now that you may think are mistakes later?
+We all want to ensure we take good care of our little bun in the oven.
+But what if you’re doing some things now that you may think are mistakes later?
+I started thinking about all the different things women do (and don’t do) during their first pregnancy and wondered if veteran moms had any advice for first-time pregnant mamas.

-I started thinking about all the different things women do (and don’t do) during their pregnancy and began to wonder if veteran moms had any advice for first-time prego mamas.
 I reached out to some experienced moms and asked them if they did things during their first pregnancy that they regretted.
 After hearing their responses, I knew I had to share.

 1. “Only Thinking About the Nursery and Baby Registry.”